J. Michael Miller: Congregation for Catholic Education (2003–2007)

-Vancouver (2007–present)
+Vancouver (2007–2025)

 Miller was appointed coadjutor archbishop of the Archdiocese of Vancouver on June 1, 2007.
-This was intended to help Raymond Roussin, the ordinary of the archdiocese at the time, who suffered from depression in the preceding years.
-Miller, who was transferred before the expiration of his five-year term as secretary, underscored that the move "wasn’t in any way engineered by me".
+This was intended to help Raymond Roussin, the ordinary of the archdiocese at the time, who had depression in the preceding years.
+Miller, who was transferred before the expiration of his five-year term as secretary, underscored that the move "wasn't in any way engineered by me".
 He succeeded Roussin as Archbishop of Vancouver on January 2, 2009, after the latter's resignation was accepted by Pope Benedict XVI five years before the mandatory retirement age of 75.

 Miller established the permanent diaconate in the archdiocese in 2011, with the first candidates of the program ordained four years later.
 He acted as principal consecrator at the episcopal ordination of Stephen Jensen, held in Prince George, British Columbia, on April 2, 2013.
 He also oversaw the construction of the new administrative headquarters of the Archdiocese of Vancouver, which opened in early 2015.
 Miller served as the principal consecrator at the episcopal ordination of Joseph Phuong Nguyen at the Sandman Centre in Kamloops on August 25, 2016.

 After more than 12 years of serving as Archbishop of Vancouver, Miller reached the mandatory retirement age of 75 in July 2021.
 Although his resignation was duly received by Pope Francis, Miller was asked to remain in the position for another three years, a request to which he acceded.
 In April of the following year, he was one of over 80 Catholic bishops to sign a "fraternal open letter" to the German Bishops' Conference, expressing concern over the Synodal Path process being undertaken in Germany at the time.

+Later life

+Miller's resignation was ultimately accepted by Pope Francis on February 25, 2025, and he was succeeded by Richard W. Smith.
+During his final Archbishop’s Dinner address three months earlier, Miller expressed his intention to retire back to Houston.
+In one of his final public acts as ordinary, he presided over a memorial mass at Holy Rosary Cathedral on May 2, 2025, for victims of the Vancouver car attack one week earlier.
+It was attended by Premier David Eby, Mayor Ken Sim, and interim chief constable of the Vancouver Police Department Steve Rai.